 I am surprised of late at how often the depth of my awakening, so very excruciating, gives rise to their amusement or dismissal.

-In part, their ignorance is a result of the invisibility of women’s work, women’s ways, women’s suffering; while their resistance must be tinged with discomfort, especially for my son who has long experienced this woman–his mother–as powerful, only to discover that she is vulnerable (and excluded), not just personally, but culturally, historically, politically, and even and especially physically.
-Vulnerable and tired.
+In part, their ignorance is a result of the invisibility of women’s work, women’s ways, women’s suffering; while their resistance must be tinged with discomfort, especially for my son who has long experienced this woman–his mother–as powerful, only to discover that she is vulnerable (and excluded), not just personally, but culturally, historically, politically, economically and even and especially physically.
+That she is suddenly vulnerable and tired and even despairing for her future that was once so bright.

 “Oppression?”
 I said, trying it on for size, but it felt much too big in my mouth (and too serious) for something as simple as being born female.